On the enhancement of boundary layer skin friction by turbulence: an angular momentum approach: Background Theory

 is the term contains everything negligible under boundary layer theory assumptions.
 The length scales introduced in Eq. \eqref{Ang-Mom Decomp.} are generalizations of the displacement and momentum thicknesses,

 and

 Equation \eqref{Ang-Mom Decomp.} encapsulates the main theoretical result of this paper.
-Note that Eq. \eqref{Ang-Mom Decomp.} has been derived assuming a no penetration condition at the wall, but it is straightforward to relax this assumption and include the effect of blowing and suction.
-This result was originally derived via a double-integration technique by \cite{Johnson2019}, to which the reader is referred for more details. \cite{Xia2021} considered a similar double-integration procedure for predicting the wall shear stress from outer flow measurements.
+Note that Eq. \eqref{Ang-Mom Decomp.} has been derived assuming a no penetration condition at the wall, but it is straightforward to relax this assumption and include the effect of blowing and suction. \cite{Xia2015} introduced the idea of using a double-integration procedure for boundary layers, arriving at a relation that shares some similarities with Eq. \eqref{Ang-Mom Decomp.} derived here.
+In fact, the first two terms on the right hand side of Eq. \eqref{Ang-Mom Decomp.} are precisely equal to those of \cite{Xia2015} with the choice of $\ell = \delta/2$ (half of the disturbance thickness), as well as truncating the integral at $y = \delta$.
+The key difference between Eq. \eqref{Ang-Mom Decomp.} and the skin friction relation of \cite{Xia2015} is the introduction of the length scale $\ell$ in the former.
+This flexibility to choose $\ell$ crucially facilitates the interpretation of the AMI equation, as will be explained shortly.
+The length scale, $\ell$, can also be introduced using a modified double-integration procedure, as shown by \cite{Johnson2019}.
+The resulting equation is equivalent to that of a single integration of the first moment of momentum, Eq. \eqref{Ang-Mom Decomp.}. \cite{Xia2021} considered a similar double integration procedure for predicting the wall shear stress from outer flow measurements.
+Double integral (or first moment) relations have also recently been introduced for high-speed boundary layers \citep{Xu2021,Wenzel2022}.